Aircraft Structure Education Program Information

 Read below for information about aircraft structure education programs.
 See details pertaining to coursework, job outlook and continuing education requirements.

 Though not common, there are a few schools within the U.S. offering programs in aircraft structural technology.
 These programs, which typically lead to a diploma or associate's degree, focus on structural theory as well as technical skills and prepare students for aircraft manufacturing and repair careers.
-Programs may be presented in conjunction with a regional air force base.
+Programs may be presented in conjunction with hands-on experiences at a regional air force base.